- The Washington Times - Friday, January 16, 2026

 Advertisement

-Google says it has no tolerance for such scammers — although some say the company’s efforts at policing aren’t enough.
+Google says it has no tolerance for such scammers, although some say the company’s policing efforts are inadequate.

 Google recommends that businesses not engage with scammers, refuse to pay a ransom, gather all available evidence and report the attack.

-But scammers can start all over again when one of their reviews is taken down.
-Ms. Dean characterizes Google’s approach to the problem as whack-a-mole, which she said is a “poor solution from a multi-billion dollar company.”
+Scammers can start all over again when one of their reviews is taken down.
+Ms. Dean characterizes Google’s approach to the problem as whack-a-mole, which she said is a “poor solution from a multibillion-dollar company.”

 When Google fails to do its part, many victims of review extortion come to Ms. Dean for help.
-She said some businesses’ phones have stopped ringing, they’re struggling to stay afloat and are frustrated with Google.
+She said some businesses’ phones have stopped ringing, and they are struggling to stay afloat and are frustrated with Google.
 Some paid the company for ads but dealt with fake reviews for months without help.

 Advertisement